tlockney/quickpost/README.md

 1. Bundles all static assets (HTML, CSS, JS) into the binary
 2. Creates a truly portable executable with no external dependencies
-3. Results in a ~741KB standalone file
+3. Results in a single standalone executable file

 ## Usage